 Is the conference schedule available?

 Yes, our partners at the Department of Social Services will be coordinating CEUs for interested attendees.
-Attendees that met the requirements will recieve their CEUs by mail.
+Attendees that met the requirements will receive their CEUs by mail.
+Please contact the St. Mary’s County Department of Social Services with any questions regarding the status of your CEUs.

 Do I have to bring my printed ticket to the event?